2024 European Parliament election: Background

-In the previous election, held on 23–26 May 2019, in terms of the political groups in the Parliament, they resulted in the EPP Group and S&D suffering significant losses, while the liberal/centrist (Renew), the Greens/EFA and ID made substantial gains, with ECR and The Left had small reduction.
-The European People's Party, led by Manfred Weber, won the most seats in the European Parliament, but was then unable to secure support from other parties for Weber as candidate for President of the Commission.
+In the previous election, held on 23–26 May 2019, in terms of the political groups in the Parliament, they resulted in the EPP Group and S&D suffering significant losses, while the liberal/centrist (Renew), the Greens/EFA and ID made substantial gains, while ECR and The Left had small reductions in their representation.
+The European People's Party, led by Manfred Weber, won the most seats in the European Parliament, but was then unable to secure support from other parties for Weber as candidate for president of the Commission.
 After initial deadlock, the European Council decided to nominate Ursula von der Leyen as a compromise candidate to be the new Commission President, and the European Parliament elected von der Leyen with 383 votes (374 votes needed).
-The commission as a whole was then approved by the European Parliament on 27 November 2019, receiving 461 votes.
+The Commission as a whole was then approved by the European Parliament on 27 November 2019, receiving 461 votes.

 The 2019 election saw an increase in the turnout, when 50.7% of eligible voters had cast a vote compared with 42.5% of the 2014 election.
 This was the first time that turnout had increased since the first European Parliament election in 1979.
-In 2024, the Eurobarometer data shows that 71% of Europeans say they are likely to vote in June, 10% higher than those who said they would in 2019.
+In 2024, the Eurobarometer data showed that 71% of Europeans said they are likely to vote in June, 10% higher than those who said they would in 2019.

 Since the last European-wide election, the right has continued to rise across Europe, remaining, however, split, mainly by the Russian invasion of Ukraine and Russian relations issue.
 In 2024, before the European elections, right-wing populist parties hold or share political power in Hungary (Fidesz), Italy (Brothers of Italy), Sweden (Sweden Democrats), Finland (Finns Party), Slovakia (Slovak National Party) and Croatia (Homeland Movement).
 The centre-right EPP has "raised eyebrows" among some commentators for its efforts to charm parties in the ECR to create a broad conservative block, which could upset the long-standing status-quo that has seen the EPP share power with the centre-left S&D and the centrist Renew Group.